ghmasood/redux-CarList/README.md

 - Add car with cost
 - Delete car item
 - Search in the list of cars
-- Some Value of all car in list
+- Sum cost of cars in list
 - ‌Bold name in list if you type duplicate car name

 ### Used packages: